AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/crons-blocked-running-missing-opache-settings.md

 ```bash
 bin/magento cron:run
 ```

+A message might display that the cron is disabled.

 Option 2: Open the `app/etc/env.php` file - if you see the below, then the cron was disabled manually, was not re-enabled due to a failed deployment, or the issue was related to the OpCache settings.